What’s herbs got to do with it?

 Our Garlic & Fenugreek Tablets have been consistently one of our top selling medicines as they are multi-functional with many different benefits for our pets.
 Garlic contains natural antihistamine and anti-inflammatory compounds as well as ajoene and allicin which are responsible for its potent antimicrobial activity.
 Fenugreek contains diosgenin, a compound used in the production of steroids.
 So all these benefits are contained within this one tablet and together they reduce irritation, clear up any minor skin infection and relieve the symptoms of skin conditions.

-How do I give herbal medicines?
+How do I give herbal medicines and supplements?

 These two tablets are most effective when given together and the dosage is the same for both of them.
-You start by giving the higher treatment dose for the first month of treatment and reduce to the lower maintenance dose afterwards.
+You start by giving the higher treatment dose for the first month of use and reduce to the lower maintenance dose afterwards.
 For severe cases start with 2 tablets daily for every 5kg of your dog’s weight but if the problem is less severe then 2 tablets for every 10kgs of body weight should be sufficient.
 After this initial treatment period and as improvement is noticed, reduce the dosage to half the quantity and continue with this lower maintenance dose for as long as you feel necessary.
 In some cases for dogs who are particularly susceptible to skin flare ups it is a good idea to continue with the maintenance dose indefinitely to help prevent a recurrence of the problem.
 Both tablets can be given alongside any conventional treatment and to dogs and cats from eight weeks of age.

 For nearly 60 years this integrated approach to skin conditions has been shown to give a more permanent and sustainable relief for these problems, and so forms an important part of our Four Step Plan for Managing Skin Disorders.